kaishengtai/neuralart/README.md

 The outputs of the following layers are used to optimize for content: `inception_3a`, `inception_4a`.

-Optimization of the generated image is performed using gradient descent with momentum of 0.9.
+By default, optimization of the generated image is performed using gradient descent with momentum of 0.9.
 The learning rate is decayed exponentially by 0.75 every 100 iterations.
+L-BFGS can also be used.

 By default, the optimized image is initialized using the content image; the implementation also works with white noise initialization, as described in the paper.